AryaaSk/AirHockey/README.md

 # Air Hockey
-## A 2D Air Hockey game where the aim of the game is to get the counter into the other person's goal.
+## A 2D Air Hockey game, I built to learn more about 2D physics, and new styles

 ## URL: https://airhockey-fc617.web.app
 ### PWA